 “The air quality has reached a hazardous level.
 Even animals are at risk of lung infection, let alone humans.
-Government officials in their air-conditioned offices must do more so citizens can breath fresh air.”
+Government officials in their air-conditioned offices must do more so citizens can breathe fresh air.”

 Mr Tauhid Ahmad, executive director of the Jakarta-based Institute for Development of Economic and Finance (INDEF) told CNN Indonesia that the forest fires have also taken its toll on the Indonesian economy.

 “The industry is suffering because transportation of goods is hampered.
 The aviation sector is also affected because aeroplanes couldn’t land in several airports with low visibility,” Mr Ahmad was quoted as saying.

 “Tourism is also affected while businesses will see a decline in productivity because people cannot go out and perform their usual activities.
 Then, there is the cost of treating people for their health problems.”

 This year’s forest fires are the worst since the 2015 haze crisis, when smog from forest fires in Indonesia reached as far as Hanoi and Phnom Penh.

 Scientists had estimated that the 2015 fires released CO2 emissions comparable to Japan or India's annual fossil fuel emissions, exposed more than 69 million people to unhealthy air, and cost more than US$16 billion in damages.

 That year, 19 people died and an estimated 500,000 cases of respiratory tract infections were reported.